Shaaali/identity-apps/docs/guides/authentication/conditional-auth/group-based-template-access-control.md

 # Add group-based access control

-To control access to your application based on the user's group, you can apply the **Group-Based** conditional authentication template within **Access Control** section.
+To control access to your application based on the user's group, you can apply the **Group-Based** conditional authentication template (which is in the **Access Control** section).
 Users are redirected to an error page if the user does not belong to any of the groups configured in the template.

 ## Scenario